Geoengineering is in the Natural Order of Things

 Why it will become an integral part of human evolution

-One countermeasure that has been rarely considered in the past, but has recently gained renewed attention is geoengineering.
+One countermeasure that has rarely been considered in the past but has recently gained renewed attention is geoengineering.
 Geoengineering refers to deliberate, large-scale interventions in the Earth's natural systems to counteract climate change by either removing greenhouse gases from the atmosphere or reflecting sunlight away from the Earth's surface.

 SRM techniques, in particular, could provide a rapid and relatively inexpensive means of temporarily reducing global temperatures, buying time for emissions reductions and adaptation efforts.
 Additionally, CDR technologies could help address the root cause of climate change by directly removing carbon dioxide from the atmosphere.